 To control spread of diseases from one animal to the other, proper cleaning and sterilization of AI gun and other accessories is essential and shall be done as given below:

-8.1 AI gun, scissors and other accessories shall be cleaned whenever they get soiled or at least once a week with hot water and then air dried.
+8.1 Artificial insemination gun, scissors and other accessories shall be cleaned whenever they get soiled or at least once a week with hot water and then air dried.

-8.2 AI gun and the scissor shall be sterilized with isopropyl alcohol after drying.
-The AI Gun piston (if removable) and the scissors should be wiped clean with water after each insemination.
+8.2 Artificial insemination gun and the scissor shall be sterilized with isopropyl alcohol after drying.
+The AI gun piston (if removable) and the scissors should be wiped clean with water after each insemination.
 Soaps are lethal to semen, and therefore, should not be used to clean equipment.

-8.3 Bull apron shall be autoclaved at 34.4 kPa (5 psi) pressure for 20 minutes.
+8.3 Bull apron shall be autoclaved at 34.4 kPa (5 psi) pressure for 20 min.

-8.4 Surgical Equipment shall be autoclaved at 103.4 kPa (15 psi) pressure for 30 minutes.
+8.4 Surgical equipment shall be autoclaved at 103.4 kPa (15 psi) pressure for 30 min.

 8.5 To ensure better hygiene, use of individually packed sterilized sheaths instead of sheaths available in bulk packing is recommended.

-ANNEX C
+ANNEX A

 (Foreword)